ROS2 @Home Guide

 A service is a node that provides a service to other nodes.
 This means that it receives a request and should return a response.
 For this, it should have a callback function that will be called when the service is requested.

-In this example, we are using a srv file called SetBool
+In this example, we are using a srv file called SetBool that has the following structure:

-.
-This standard service should be imported from std_srvs.srv
+---.
+This standard service should be imported from std_srvs.srv.

 def __init__(self):